materialsproject/pymatgen/README.md

 tools or modules you develop, or even simple things such as bug reports.
 Please contact the maintainer of this library (shyue@mit.edu) to find out how to include your contributions via github or for bug reports.

+Note that pymatgen, like all scientific research, will always be a work in progress.
+While the development team will always strive to avoid backward incompatible changes, sometimes those are unavoidable and tough decisions have to be made for the long term health of the code.

 For documentation, usage examples and change log, please read the documentation at http://materialsproject.github.com/pymatgen.